neoforged/Documentation/docs/resources/server/enchantments/builtin.md

 # Built-In Enchantment Effect Components

-Vanilla Minecraft provides numerous different types of Enchantment Effect Components for use in [enchantment] definitions.
+Vanilla Minecraft provides numerous different types of enchantment effect components for use in [enchantment] definitions.
 This article will explain each, including their usage and in-code definition.

 ## Value Effect Components
 _See also [Value Effect Components] on the Minecraft Wiki_